richasingh0201/C-Code/README.md

-Use these codes to understand the concept/logic.
-Dont just copy for the sake of record.
+Understand the logic behind these codes—don’t just copy them for submission.
+Enjoy Coding!!